 PROS | CONS |

-How to Get a Permit to Elope in the Hoh Rainforest
+Do You Need a Permit to Elope in the Hoh Rainforest?

-You’ll need a permit to elope in the Hoh Rainforest if you have more than 5 people present.
-This number includes the couple, guests, and vendors such as a photographer, officiant, etc. If you have less than 5 people, a permit is not needed.
+A permit is required for elopements in the Hoh Rainforest with 5 or more people, including the couple, guests, and vendors.
+If you have fewer than 5 people, no permit is needed.

-How to Get a Marriage License for Your Hoh Rainforest Elopement
+How to Get a Marriage License for Your Hoh Rainforest Wedding

 If you’re coming from out of state, I recommend applying for your marriage license by mail.
-Washington has a 3-day waiting period which means you can’t get married until 3 days have passed after picking up your license, so unless you’ll be in Washington a few days beforehand, get your marriage license via mail.
+Washington has a 3-day waiting period, so unless youโre in the state a few days before, mail in your application.

-To get one in Clallam County, fill out the application found here.
-Once this is complete, mail it into the office with a $62 money order or cashiers check.
-Mailing instructions can be found on the application.
+You can get a license from any county, but I recommend Clallam County, the closest to the park.
+Fill out the application, then mail it with a $62 money order or cashier’s check.
+Mailing instructions are on the application.

-Still confused?
-Check out my super helpful guide on Olympic that walks you through exactly how to get a marriage license in Washington.
+Need more help?
+Check out my detailed guide on how to get a marriage license in Washington.

 How to Get to the Hoh Rainforest and Where to Stay

-The Hoh Rainforest is located on the western side of Olympic National Park and is about a 4 hour drive from the Seattle Airport.
-You can either go south and then up through the Quinault Valley or go north and through Port Angeles.
-If you’re looking to see all the iconic sites before stopping at the forest, I recommend going through Port Angeles.
-However, if you want to explore the less crowded area of Olympic National Park, I can’t recommend exploring the Quinault Valley area enough!
+The Hoh Rainforest is on the western side of Olympic National Park, about a 4-hour drive from Seattle Airport.
+You can either go south through Quinault Valley or north through Port Angeles.
+For stops at iconic sites like Hurricane Ridge and Lake Crescent, take the Port Angeles route.
+For a quieter experience, I highly recommend the Quinault Valley!

 Where to Stay

-If you prefer to see other iconic sites in the park like Lake Crescent or Hurricane Ridge, I recommend staying in Port Angeles which is about 2 hours away.
-There is much more to see and do in Port Angeles than in Forks.
+If you want to explore other popular locations in the park, stay in Port Angeles, about 2 hours away.
+Thereโs much more to do in Port Angeles than in Forks.

-Unfortunately, no. Dogs are not permitted on any trails or campgrounds in the Hoh Rainforest.
+Unfortunately, dogs arenโt allowed on trails or campgrounds in the Hoh Rainforest.

-If bringing your furry friend along is important to you, consider exploring the Peabody Creek Trail or the July Creek Loop Trail, both of which go through old-growth forests and allow dogs.
-My personal recommendation would be to check out Bochagiel State Park just outside of Forks.
+If you want to bring your furry friend, consider the Peabody Creek Trail or July Creek Loop Trail, both dog-friendly and through old-growth forests.
+I also recommend checking out Bochagiel State Park near Forks.

 Hoh Rainforest Elopement Packages